 Complaints Procedure

-- Within 14 days of receiving the written complaint we will send you an email or letter acknowledging your complaint.
+1. Within 14 days of receiving the written complaint, we will send you an email or letter acknowledging your complaint.

-- Your complaint will be recorded and investigated in particular by examining your file and instructions
+2. Your complaint will be recorded and investigated, particularly by examining your file and instructions.

-- At this stage if you are still not satisfied you can write to us again.
+4. At this stage, if you are still not satisfied, you can write to us again.
 We will then arrange to review our decision.
-We will generally aim to do this within 14 days and this will happen in one of the following ways:-
+We will generally aim to do this within 14 days, and this will happen in one of the following ways:-

 (a) Gary Duke-Cohan will review his own decision or